| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 the system as a whole, that each application generally requires

+a more or less custom design.
 This sounds like a recipe for a lot of expensive one-off turbopump

 designs, but that is not necessarily the case.
 Remember that these